EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 ## Accessing data

-Your notebooks running in Binder have outgoing internet connectivity, so you can connect to externals service to bring data in for analysis or deposit the notebooks output.
+Your notebooks running in Binder have outgoing internet connectivity, so you can connect to external services to bring data in for analysis or deposit the notebooks output.

-Every session that you start will also provide access to the your spaces in the [DataHub](../.././data/management/datahub/) under a folder named `datahub`.
+Every session that you start will also provide access to your spaces in the [DataHub](../.././data/management/datahub/) under a folder named `datahub`.
 Only those spaces configured to be mounted locally will be made available automatically, Check the documentation for the